Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 4870 2GB should theoretically be a little bit faster than the GeForce GTX 970M overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4870 2GB should be 20% faster than the GeForce GTX 970M overall, because of its higher bandwidth. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 970M is superior to the Radeon HD 4870 2GB, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 970M is superior to the Radeon HD 4870 2GB, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison